 Do you offer bulk discounts and handle very large projects?

 We do.
 EverPresent is uniquely suited to handle large projects.
 We have extensive resources, including over 60 professionals on staff and hundreds of pieces of unique digitizing equipment.
 We recently digitized over 200,000 feet of film for a football team!
 When you contact us, please alert us to the size of your project and your specifications, and we’re happy to provide a custom proposal with an appropriate discount.
 Please be advised that there is only so far a bulk discount can go.
 Large projects don’t allow us to speed up the digitizing process.
 So while a large order creates some efficiencies that we are happy to pass on in a bulk discount, those efficiencies only go so far.

 Do you improve the film?

 Yes.
-Our process can optimize contrast, perform degraining and stabilize wobbly footage.
+Our process of transferring film to DVD can optimize contrast, perform degraining and stabilize wobbly footage.
 That said, deeper film restoration, such as frame-by-frame edits to color saturation or to remove scratches in the film, is a different beast.
-If you have needs in this area, let us know and we can provide a quote or recommend a specialist.
+If you have needs in this area, let us know and we can provide a quote or recommend a specialist with this ability.
 Be advised that advanced film restoration will cost many multiples of the cost of the initial film digitizing fees.